Abhi6722/Toodle-Meet/README.md

 ## Documentation

-All the Jitsi Meet documentation is available in [the handbook](https://jitsi.github.io/handbook/).
+All the Toodle Meet documentation is available in [the handbook](https://jitsi.github.io/handbook/).

 ## Security

-For a comprehensive description of all Jitsi Meet's security aspects, please check [this link](https://jitsi.org/security).
+For a comprehensive description of all Toodle Meet's security aspects, please check [this link](https://jitsi.org/security).

-For a detailed description of Jitsi Meet's End-to-End Encryption (E2EE) implementation, please check [this link](https://jitsi.org/e2ee-whitepaper/).
+For a detailed description of Toodle Meet's End-to-End Encryption (E2EE) implementation, please check [this link](https://jitsi.org/e2ee-whitepaper/).

-For information on reporting security vulnerabilities in Jitsi Meet, see [SECURITY.md](./SECURITY.md).
+For information on reporting security vulnerabilities in Toodle Meet, see [SECURITY.md](./SECURITY.md).

 ## Contributing

-If you are looking to contribute to Jitsi Meet, first of all, thank you!
+If you are looking to contribute to Toodle Meet, first of all, thank you!
 Please see our [guidelines for contributing](CONTRIBUTING.md).

 <br />